eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 While the syntax between v1 and v2 yaml definition is close, there is a major change in the DevWorkspace definition: the IDE plug-ins are no longer part of the Devfile.

-It brings more clarity: for example, it was possible to specify a java plug-in but if the editor was not Eclipse Theia then there was no Java plug-in in the resulting workspace.
-Also when using other tools that don’t provide IDE like [odo](https://developers.redhat.com/products/odo/overview), when consuming the devfile definition, these plug-ins were not available.
+It brings more clarity: for example, it was possible to include a java plug-in but it was unclear that it required the Eclipse Theia editor and that it would not work with other supported editors.
+Also, when the Devfile was consumed by other tools like [odo](https://developers.redhat.com/products/odo/overview) that don't have the notion of plugin or editor, those components were ignored.

 Another change in the lifecycle of a workspace is that the project clone operation is done by the DevWorkspace engine.
 So whatever editor is picked-up, project is always cloned in `/projects/<your-project>` location after the workspace is started (no matter if there is an editor/IDE or not)